 Table of Content

-At CoverCare Insurance, we help you compare Medicare health plans from trusted carriers, so you can confidently choose the coverage that fits your lifestyle.
+At CoverCare Insurance Inc., we help you compare Medicare health plans from available carriers in your area, so you can confidently choose the coverage that fits your lifestyle.
 Whether you want a plan with strong provider networks, specific medications, or generous Medicare fitness benefits, we make sure you understand your options.
 Many clients appreciate the convenience and potential savings that come with Medicare private insurance plans that combine medical, drug, and extra benefits in one.
 Let us help you find the right Medicare Advantage plan—one that’s not only approved by Medicare, but approved by you.

-Disclaimer: Some Medicare Advantage plans may include extras such as dental, vision, fitness memberships, and transportation.
-Not all plans offer all these benefits.
-Availability varies by carrier and location.
-Deductibles, copays, and coinsurance may apply
+Disclaimer: Not all plans offer all these benefits.
+Availability of benefits and plans varies by carrier and location.
+Deductibles, copays and coinsurance may apply

-You can talk about Medicare Advantage Plans (Part C) with the following specialists in any of our offices:
+You can talk about Medicare Advantage Plans (Part C) with the following representatives in any of our offices:

 Explore health, Medicare, dental, vision, and life insurance options with easy-to-use tools.
 You can compare plans and enroll online, or contact us for licensed assistance and personalized support.